electronstudio/jaylib/README.md

     copy raylib\Release\raylib.lib ..\..
     cd ..\..

+Build just the jaylib-natives.jar:

+    build-windows.bat

+To build everything including the jaylib.jar you will need git-bash installed.
-Edit `build-windows`.
+Edit `build-windows.sh`.
 Change `LINK_PATH` to the full path to the `jaylib` folder.
 (Yes, you would think JavaCPP could work this out for itself, or that relative paths could be used, but it seems not to work on Windows.)

-Run:
-`build-windows.sh`

-This will build you a jaylib.jar uber-jar and natives jar and run a test.
+    build-windows.sh

 ## License